puneetmatharu/advent-of-code-2021/README.md

 ## Day 3+

-You'll just have to guess the question.
-I'm too lazy to describe it.
+Too lazy to describe the rest -- this step is "left to the reader".